A Travel Price Comparison for Families, Couples, and Backpackers Athens vs. Oslo for Attractions, Food, Nightlife, and Families

 Which is Bigger, Athens or Oslo?

-Athens is bigger, and its population is about 26% larger than the population of Oslo.
-When comparing the population of Athens vs. Oslo, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Athens has a larger population, and is about 26% larger than the population of Oslo.
+When comparing the sizes of Athens and Oslo, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 When is the best time to visit Athens or Oslo?